 Owning a home is ingrained in the American spirit.
 It provides a sense of stability in that there is a place to call home that will always serve as a spot to unwind and to be with the ones you love.There is another aspect in play when it comes to why being a homeowner is a smart decision.
-Owning a home is a good financial decision that will pay off over the long run.
+Owning a home is a good financial decision that very often pays off over the long run.

 Here are just a few reasons why homeownership can be a smart decision.

-The basic principle here,is you are paying down a loan for an asset you own rather than regularly making payments toward an asset that someone else owns.
+The basic principle is that you are paying down a loan for an asset you own rather than regularly making payments toward an asset that someone else owns.
 The rate of return there speaks for itself.
-When you look at what you would be spending for both options over a 30-year period, owning can be up to 35 percent cheaper than renting in some areas, according to a Trulia study.
+When you look at what you would be spending for both options over the life of a loan, owning can be up to 35 percent cheaper than renting in some areas, according to a Trulia study.